PascalBod/espidf-udp/04-udp_txrx/README.md

 This application initiates a connection to a Wi-Fi access point.
 Once the connection is established, it sends UDP datagrams to a remote IP address and port, on a periodic basis.
+Additionally, it waits for incoming UDP datagrams.
+When one is received, a log message displays its contents and the IP address of the node that sent it.

 When the connection with the Wi-Fi access point is lost, the application tries to reconnect.